128technology/docs/docs/config_gre_tunnel.md

 ### Interface Configuration

 Network-interfaces can be configured as gre-tunnels.
-These interfaces are virtual interfaces, which must share a vlan tag with a non-virtual interface.
-The shared vlan tag indicates which non-virtual interface the tunnel is associated with.
+These interfaces are virtual interfaces, which must share a VLAN tag with a non-virtual interface.
+The shared VLAN tag indicates which non-virtual interface the tunnel is associated with.

 #### Configuration from the GUI
 The following procedure describes configuring a GRE Tunnel using the GUI.